 With the hashtag #MyRoots, TikTok showcased Black stories across their platform.
 From comedic skits to heart-wrenching accounts of real experiences, the hashtag results contains thousands of empowered Black creatives.
 TikTok dedicated its platform to “Black History, Black Present, Black Future”, starting with its own company structure and diversity.

 Speaking on the matter, their Head of Global Business Marketing stated:

 "We are excited to celebrate our black community this Black History Month - and beyond - by focusing on the joy of this community on TikTok, their stories and their individuality.
 I am so proud of the work of my colleagues at TikTok in producing a campaign that is a celebration of the black experience in an authentic way."

-Though ground level conversations are important, political discourse surrounding race can trigger transformative change.
+Though ground-level conversations are important, the political discourse surrounding race can trigger transformative change.
 As such, Black History Month is a vital opportunity for politicians to make a genuine impact, by listening to the needs of the people.